 A consumer prefers to make bulk quantity purchases when prices are less and makes fewer purchases when prices are high.

-Income is another main determinant of demand which represents the purchasing power of the consumer.
+Income is another main determinant which represents the purchasing power of the consumer.
 When income increases, the consumer starts purchasing more which results in more demand and vice versa while other factors remain constant.
 Income and demand are directly related to each other in case of normal and superior goods.

 Suppose if the salary of Mr A has increased, then he can purchase some luxury items such as television, air conditioners, and accessories.